-- Optics and stacking ports differ for 100-Gbps and 40-Gbps stacking.
+- Stacking ports operate in 100-Gbps stacking mode by default when an ICX 7650 device has no rear-module configuration. - Optics and stacking ports differ for 100-Gbps and 40-Gbps stacking.
 Connections remain down if you attempt to configure stacking with a port speed mismatch.
-It is the user's responsibility to change the optics. - To join a stack, a new ICX 7650 unit must be preconfigured to match the rear-module configuration of the existing stack. - You cannot issue a rear-module stack command unless the data uplink configuration has been removed from the ports. - When a stack has been formed, you cannot configure the rear module for uplink mode without removing the stacking configuration from all stack members and rebooting the units. - Stack units must be configured with matching High-Gig Ethernet settings. - When the rear module is operating in uplink mode, you can configure stacking offline; however, stacking elections are blocked.
+It is the user's responsibility to change the optics. - To join a stack, a new ICX 7650 unit must be preconfigured to match the rear-module configuration of the existing stack. - You cannot issue a rear-module stack-40g or no rear-module command unless the data uplink configuration has been removed from the ports. - When a stack has been formed, you cannot configure the rear module for uplink mode without removing the stacking configuration from all stack members and rebooting the units. - Stack units must be configured with matching High-Gig Ethernet settings.

+- When the rear module is operating in uplink mode, you can configure stacking offline; however, stacking elections are blocked.
 When you execute the write memory command, you will be prompted to save or erase the stacking configuration.
-If you elect to erase the stacking configuration, all the stacking configuration, including the stacking.boot file configuration, is removed.
-If you elect to save the stacking configuration, it is saved to the stacking.boot file. - Stacking or uplink mode settings must be saved with the write memory command and do not become active until the reload command is issued for the stack or standalone unit. - If uplink mode is active on the ICX 7650 rear module, Module 2 cannot be used for uplink. - A configuration mismatch with the physical module installed as Module 2 can cause a stacking unit to become non-operational.
+If you elect to erase the stacking configuration, all the stacking configuration, including the stacking.boot file configuration, is removed. - Stacking or uplink mode settings must be saved with the write memory command and do not become active until the reload command is issued for the stack or standalone unit. - If uplink mode is active on the ICX 7650 rear module, Module 2 cannot be used for uplink. - If the ICX 7650 rear module has been operating in stacking mode, is reconfigured for uplink mode, and later is returned to stacking mode, Module 2 uplink port configuration may be lost.
+When Module 3 has been configured with the command rear-module uplink-100g or rear-module uplink-40g and before the user executes the write memory command to save the configuration, the following warning message appears: "After reload, rear module ports will be configured as uplink ports, and module 2 will be unused.
+Existing configurations for ports in module 2 may be removed." - A configuration mismatch with the physical module installed as Module 2 can cause a stacking unit to become nonoperational.
 The mismatch can be resolved by removing the unit from the stack so that the active controller relearns its configuration or by correcting module information.
-Refer to Resolving Module 2 mismatches in an ICX 7650 stack on page 114 for more information.
+Refer to Resolving Module 2 mismatches in an ICX 7650 stack on page 117 for more information.
 For additional information on Module 2, refer to the ICX 7650 Switch Hardware Installation Guide.